-{\bf Remarks on SS}: The equilibirum distribution of goodness under SJ is especially interesting because there are some individuals with low goodness (such as class-$2$) although the average goodness in the population is high.
+{\bf Remarks on SS}: The equilibrium distribution of goodness under SS is especially interesting because there are some individuals with low goodness (such as class-$2$) although the average goodness in the population is high.
 Here, we explain a mechanism of how such an equilibrium distribution is formed under SS.
 First of all, SS tends to generate many individuals with high goodnesses labeled as class-$1$.
-This is because once a donor cooperates with a recipient, observers give good reputations to the donor regardless of whether those observers have good or bad reputations to the recipient under SJ, unless observers commit an error in assessment (see Fig.~\ref{F06}-A).
-On the other hand, SS also generates a small number of individuals with low goodnesses labeled as class-$2$.
-Such individuals with low goodnesses emerge when a donor defects with a recipient in class-$1$, either because the donor belongs to a minority of individuals who think the recipient is bad or because the donor thinks the recipient is good but this donor erroneously chooses defection as opposed to his/her intention.
+This is because once a donor cooperates with a recipient, observers assign good reputations to the donor under SS regardless of whether the recipient's reputation in the eyes of those observers is good or bad, unless observers commit an error in assessment (see Fig.~\ref{F06}-A).
+On the other hand, SS also generates a small number of individuals with low goodness labeled as class-$2$.
+Such individuals with low goodness emerge when a donor defects with a recipient in class-$1$, either because the donor belongs to a minority of individuals who think the recipient is bad or because the donor thinks the recipient is good but this donor erroneously chooses defection as opposed to his/her intention.
 In either case, such a donor receives bad reputations from almost all observers and descend to class-$2$, because in the eyes of those observers the donor's defection is seen as a defection against a good recipient (see Fig.~\ref{F06}-B).
 The mechanism of how individuals in class-$(j+1)$ are generated is similar; a donor who defects with a recipient in class-$j$ moves to class-$(j+1)$.